saltukalakus/saltukalakus/README.md

 Thank you for coming by.

-Are you interested in Blockchain, Identity and Access management, programming in Rust or JavaScript?
+Are you interested in Cryptography, Identity and Access management, programming in Rust or JavaScript?

 Awesome!
 We have something in common 🔭 Send me a connection request on [LinkedIn](https://uk.linkedin.com/in/saltukalakus) and we can chat.